nathanaelbosch/TuePlots.jl/docs/src/example_makie.md

-# Using TuePlots.jl with Makie.jl
+# Using TuePlots with Makie

-Consider series plot of some time series data:
+Let's make a simple series plot of some time series data:

 ```@example 1
 using CairoMakie, TuePlots, Random